Block wargame: History

 Columbia Games' Richard III demonstrating the fog of war element in play.

 The initial idea of pieces that are visible to only one of two players traces back to the 1908 introduction of the game L'Attaque, the first version of Stratego.
 Early Stratego pieces were cardboard but were replaced by wood after World War II.
 (Today Stratego pieces are plastic.)
 However Stratego was not a direct inspiration for block wargames.

 In 1972, Lance Gutteridge of Gamma Two Games originally planned on using six-sided dice to represent pieces and to provide for step reduction in combat strength.
 The high cost of dice led him to decide to instead use embossed wooden blocks showing 2, 3 or 4 steps in combat strength.
 The first such block wargame was Quebec 1759, depicting the campaign surrounding the Battle of the Plains of Abraham.
 Gamma Two Games later produced the block wargames War of 1812, simulating the war of that name, and Napoleon, simulating the campaign leading up to the Battle of Waterloo.
 In 1982, Gamma Two changed its name to Columbia Games.

 Through the 1980s and 1990s Columbia Games was practically the sole publisher of block wargames.
-Their releases during this time included Rommel in the Desert, covering World War II's North Africa campaign; EastFront and its sequels, covering the European theater of World War II at the corps level; and Bobby Lee and Sam Grant, covering the Virginia and Western theaters of the American Civil War.
+Their releases during this time included Rommel in the Desert, covering World War II's North Africa campaign; EastFront and its sequels, covering the European theater of World War II at the corps level; and Bobby Lee and Sam Grant, covering the Western theater of the American Civil War.
 The only significant change was to replace the relatively expensive embossed wooden blocks used in the old Gamma Two Games with plain plastic blocks.
 Each game then comes with a sheet of stickers to be affixed to the blocks.